dansarpong/didit/README.md

 - **Local Storage**: Hive (NoSQL database)
 - **Typography**: Google Fonts (Outfit)
 - **Animations**: flutter_animate
+- **Date Formatting**: intl

 ## Usage

+### Navigation

+The app features three main tabs accessible via the bottom navigation bar:

+- **Workouts**: Create, view, edit, and manage your workout library
+- **Logbook**: View your workout history with completion dates and durations
+- **Settings**: App information and preferences

 ### Creating a Workout

+1. Navigate to the **Workouts** tab
-1. Tap the **+** button on the home screen
+2. Tap the **+** button
-2. Enter a workout name
+3. Enter a workout name
-3. Add intervals:
+4. Add intervals:
    - **Warmup**: Executed once at the start
    - **Work/Rest**: Repeated for the specified rounds
    - **Cooldown**: Executed once at the end
-4. For each interval:
+5. For each interval:
    - Choose the type (Warmup, Work, Rest, Cooldown)
    - Set a custom name (optional)
    - Choose Time or Reps mode
    - Set duration (1-300 seconds) or reps (1-100)
+6. Reorder intervals by dragging the handle icon
+7. Tap any interval to edit its details
-5. Set the number of rounds
+8. Set the number of rounds
-6. Tap the checkmark to save
+9. Tap the checkmark to save

 ### Running a Workout

-1. Tap on a workout card from the home screen
+1. From the **Workouts** tab, tap on a workout card
 2. The workout executes in phases:
    - Warmup intervals (once)
    - Work/Rest intervals (repeated for rounds)